Tiny Travel Accessories for Packing Light

 So, without further ado, let’s take a look at some tiny travel accessories.

 A way to watch full-length movies on your smartphone or tablet without testing your arm strength or straining your neck.
 Best of all, this thing packs down to the size of a credit card—so stick it in your wallet and forget about it until your next 12-hour train ride or international flight.See Full Review & Buying Options

 Tom Bihn—a company regarded for its emphasis on organization—has a collection of accessory pouches, most of which are available in nano, micro, or mini sizes.
 And, yes, they’re as tiny as you’d expect.
 They’re a great place to hold all of the little things you travel with—earplugs, multi-tools, and a lot of the trinkets you’ll find on this list.See Details & Buying Options

 MacBook chargers are notoriously bulky, unruly, and hard to travel with.
 This charger from RAVPower is less than half of the size of an Apple MacBook Pro power adapter and significantly lighter too.
-It may get warm during long sessions, but it has enough juice to keep up.See Details & Buying Options
+It may get warm during long sessions, but it has enough juice to keep up.See Full Review & Buying Options

 There’s a lot you can do with a deck of playing cards—pass the time on a long flight, make friends at a hostel, learn magic.
 These cards are tiny and lightweight, making them easy to pack.
 They’re also waterproof and tear-resistant, making them durable enough to keep up with all of your wild adventures.See Details & Buying Options

 Able to fit in all but the tiniest of pockets, ROAV sunglasses are one of the smallest pair of folding sunglasses we’ve come across.
 Plus, they’re polarized and available in a huge variety of styles for every face shape and personality.See Full Review & Buying Options